scott-ammon/nim/README.md

 ![responsive-final](img/responsive-final.png?raw=true)

+### Result and Next Steps

 Overall, I'm pleased with the way the game turned out, although there are some bugs that need to be worked out.
 For example, the most difficult part was determining why the game would not load on mobile initially.
 It turns out, I was using Materialize radio buttons, which don't register properly with jQuery.
 I plugged my phone into my laptop, and pulled up the JavaScript console which logged that jQuery was throwing a syntax error for input[type="radio"].
 Although there may be some ways to work around this, in my limited time I replaced the radio buttons with actual buttons, and this allowed the game to load and the Materialize modal to function.
 The only remaining issue is that the game sometimes snags near the end and no longer allows clicking on screen buttons.
 I hope to troubleshoot that shortly, as the mobile version is the most fun to play!

+Future items i'd like to implement are:

+* Adjust modals to perhaps only open on button click for new game instead of page load
+* Another AI mode that uses minimax or another algorithm to determine gameplay
+* Better mobile experience that handles Materialize radio buttons
+* More advanced animations on win state and player switching